 3. Maintaining motivation

-After a big exam period like trials, which slowly eats away at your sanity, it’s only fair that you take some time off and let your brain recover.
+After a big exam period that slowly eats away at your sanity, it’s only fair that you take some time off and let your brain recover.
 This much needed break can be a little risky though because you get a taste of what life is like without studying and it’s always 10x harder getting back into it.
-But don’t stress if you find that you can’t study as hard as you did during trials, instead spend your time focusing on other factors that will help you in your HSC.
+But don’t stress if you find that you can’t study as hard as you did during the term, instead spend your time focusing on other factors that will help you in your external exams.
 Things like making the most out of your teacher’s feedback, getting into a good routine that in maintainable over the next 2 months and getting yourself ready to gradually increase the studying as we get closer to the exams.

 4. Plan your time and be organised